janimm/RealDash-extras/RealDash-CAN/realdash-can-description-file.md

 &nbsp;
 ## **value 'endianess' parameter (optional)**
 Value can optionally specify the *endianess* of how multibyte values are interpreted in value data.
 Accepted values for **endianess** are **endianess="big"** or **endianess="little"** (the default setting).
-The endianess parameter can also be specified in enclosing **frame** tag to apply it to all values.
+The endianess parameter can also be specified in enclosing **frame** to apply it to all values.
 An example of how to specify the value to be considered *big endian*:

     <value targetId="37" offset="0" length="2" endianess="big"></value>

 &nbsp;
 ## **value 'signed' parameter (optional)**
 Each **value** can optionally specify the *signed* of the frame values to force RealDash to handle the bytes as signed values.
-The signed parameter can also be specified in enclosing **frame** tag to apply it to all values.
+The signed parameter can also be specified in enclosing **frame** to apply it to all values.
 By default bytes are handled as *unsigned*.
 An example of how to specify a value to be handled as *signed*:

     <value targetId="14" offset="4" length="2" signed="true"></value>